External Data Sources¶

 ]

-# Execute query
+# Execute the query

 db_res = mysql.query(sql, sql_params)

-# Convert to DQL-like return result
+# Convert to DQL-like return results

 # Depending on different tags, multiple data series may need to be generated